Post Results Services for General and BTEC qualifications are not applicable for August 2020 results.

 If you're not happy with your Project results, there are several options available to you.
-Find out about our review of marking service and how to get a copy of your exam paper, and read the answers to FAQs about post-results services.
+Find out about our review of marking and moderation service, and read the answers to FAQs about post-results services.

 Can I get my project back?